oommensy/rai-toolkit/INTEGRATIONS.md

-# Integration Examples for Organizations
+# How to Integrate RAI Toolkit

-This guide shows how to integrate RAI Toolkit into real organizational workflows, making responsible AI practices seamless and automated.
+Practical examples for adding responsible AI practices to your existing workflows.

-## 🏭 CI/CD Pipeline Integration
+## CI/CD Pipeline Integration

 ### GitHub Actions Workflow
 ```yaml